There were no training courses for riders when I began riding, so we learnt a lot of misguided motorcycle myths from our friends.

 10: Bikers are temporary citizens.

-- BUSTED!
+BUSTED!
 You and I are shining examples of this being a myth.
-Yes, you are more vulnerable, but with some training, you can be a safe and long-term motorcyclist.
+Yes, riders are more vulnerable, but with some training, we can be safe and long-term motorcyclists.

 Do you have any motorcycle myths that you were taught when you began riding?
 Leave your comments below.